pantheon-systems/documentation/source/docs/articles/wordpress/site-networks/managing.md

 [tk flesh out this example]

-### Flushing cache globally after search and replace
+### Flushing Cache Globally After Search and Replace

-Use Redis, Memcached, or another persistent storage backend with your object cache?
+DO you use Redis, Memcached, or another persistent storage backend with your object cache?
 Each time you run search and replace, you’ll need to flush your cache to ensure it doesn’t serve stale values.

 With Terminus and WP-CLI, you can flush cache globally with one operation: